**PixelCNC v1.69b - User Guide**

 Corner Radius (Cylinder)

 : The corner radius of a cylindrical cutting tool's flutes.
-PixelCNC allows for cylindrical tools to have a corner-radius which enables specifying any shape cutter ranging from a flat end mill to a ball-nose and everything in-between.
+PixelCNC allows for cylindrical tools to have a corner-radius which enables specifying any shape cutter ranging from a round-over cutter, to a flat-end mill, to a ball-nose, and everything in-between.
 A ball-nose end mill will have a corner radius that is half of the tool's diameter.
-PixelCNC will automatically restrict the corner radius of a cylindrical tool to this amount.
+Round-over cutters are specified using a negative corner radius, up to half of the cutter's diameter (using a negative value).
+PixelCNC will automatically restrict the corner radius of a cylindrical tool to half the cutter's flute diameter.

 Tip Diameter (Tapered)